CanHub/Android-Image-Cropper/README.md

 +import com.canhub.cropper.CropImageActivity
 ```

-# Update all XML references
+### Update all XML references

 ```diff
 -<com.theartofdev.edmodo.cropper.CropImageView
 +<com.canhub.cropper.CropImageView
 ```

-Consult with the sample app on how to use our Activity Contracts since `onActivityResult` got deprecated.
+When using Activity Contracts, consult with the sample app on how to use our Activity Contracts since `onActivityResult` got deprecated.

+Versions after 4.3.3 have changed the APIs quite a bit, it's best to upgrade to each minor version individually, remove deprecated API usages and continue upgrading.
+So after using 4.3.3, upgrade to 4.4.0, etc.

 ## License